Dai Xu

 Dai Xu (戴旭 (Dài Xù); born 30 September 1964) is a Chinese author, social commentator, and the president of the Marine Institute For Security And Cooperation (海洋安全与合作研究院).
 He is also a professor at the PLA National Defense University.
 Xu holds the rank of Senior Colonel in the People's Liberation Army Air Force.
-He is a supporter of communist orthodoxy, and has expressed strong nationalist sentiments.
+He is a supporter of communist orthodoxy, and has expressed strong Chinese nationalist sentiments.

 Biography

 Dai was born in Minquan County, Henan, on September 30, 1964.
 He graduated from the Telecommunication Engineering Institute, Air Force Engineering University and the Shanghai Branch, Nanjing Political Academy; and has served as a journalist on several publications, including the Global Times, People's Daily Online, and Utopia (Internet forum).
 He has published many books on military affairs.

 Controversies

 Dai is often noted for expressing hawkish or controversial opinions.
 In August 2012, for example, he described Vietnam, the Philippines and Japan as "the three running dogs of the United States in Asia," and argued that "We only need to kill one, and it will immediately bring the others to heel."